AriFordsham/GHCWiki/kind-fact.md

   - **Tuple constraint**: `TyConApp tup_tc [ty1, ..., tyn]`, where `tup_tc` is a constraint tuple `TyCon`.
   - **Constraint variable**: `TyVarTy tv` where `tv` has kind `Constraint`.

-- Constraint types (ie types with kind `Constraint`) are always boxed.
+- Constraint types (i.e. types with kind `Constraint`) are always boxed.
 The constraint solver in the type checker deals solely in terms of boxed constraints.

 - **Implicit parameters** have a type written `?x::Int`, say.
 Concretely, this is represented as `TyConApp ?x [intTy]`, where `intTy` is the representation of the type for `Int`, and `?x` is a `TyCon` of kind `(* -> *)`.
 There is an infinite family of such implicit-parameter `TyCon`s; see data constructor `IPTyCon` in data type `TyConParent` in `TyCon`.

 - **Equality constraints**.
 Constraint types are always boxed, including equality constraints.
 So `(a ~ b)` is a *boxed* value.
-We also have a primtive type of *unboxed* equality constraints, written `(a ~# b)`.
+We also have a primitive type of *unboxed* equality constraints, written `(a ~# b)`.
 Roughly the former is declared thus:

   ```wiki
   data a ~ b = Eq# (a ~# b)